Roy Hodgson: Finland

 Hodgson was to begin work with Finland in June 2006 but after resigning as manager of Viking in December 2005, he began the role early, in January 2006.
 Hodgson's first matches in charge were against Saudi Arabia and South Korea in a friendly tournament at the end of January.
 Finland played five more friendlies before qualification for UEFA Euro 2008 got under way, drawing three and losing two.
-Drawn in Group A, Finland, a country who have never qualified for a major tournament, narrowly failed to qualify.
+Drawn in Group A, Finland, a country who had never qualified for a major tournament, narrowly failed to qualify.
 Their qualification campaign began well, winning three and drawing two of their opening five matches, leaving them briefly top of the table.
 Defeats to Azerbaijan and Serbia saw them fall from top spot.
 Wins against Belgium and Kazakhstan renewed their hopes of qualification but they drew their next three games 0–0.
 A subsequent friendly against Spain also finished 0–0.
 A win against Azerbaijan kept the chance of qualification possible and it was only when their final match against Portugal ended in a 0–0 draw that Finland were eliminated.

 Although Hodgson's win ratio of just 27.3% was the worst of any Finland manager since 2000, this is attributable to his record in friendlies.
 Out of eight friendly matches, Finland drew five and lost three.
 All six of his wins came in official qualifying matches, allowing Finland to come fourth in their group with a respectable 24 points, finishing below third-placed Serbia on goal difference and missing out on qualification by just three points.
 Hodgson drew plaudits for his work with the team and Finland were praised for well-organised defending but criticised for inefficient attacking – five of Finland's 14 qualification games ended in 0–0 draws.
 In May 2007, when Lawrie Sanchez resigned as manager of the Northern Ireland national football team to manage Premier League side Fulham, Hodgson was considered for the role, but he committed himself to staying with Finland.
 Hodgson would go on to succeed Sanchez as manager of Fulham seven months later.
 Hodgson's contract expired at the end of November 2007 and although the Finnish FA expressed their willingness to extend it, he decided to move on.
 Prior to taking up an ambassadorial role at Inter, Hodgson was linked with the vacant Republic of Ireland manager's job.
 He was also considered an outside candidate to replace Steve McClaren as England manager, having been linked previously to the job after the departures of Glenn Hoddle and Kevin Keegan and given his international management record and nationality.